nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 7. The `RecipeDesriptor` instance is converted to a new `Recipe` instance through `RecipeDesriptor#toRecipe()`  and is added to the model through `Model#addRecipe(recipeToAdd)`.

+<div style="page-break-after: always;"></div>
 ### Feature: "Edit" Form UI

 The `EditRecipeForm` allows users to make changes to a recipe details directly over a Graphical User Interface edit form instead of the command box.
 The following sequence diagram illustrates how the different components interact with one another in the execution of an edit form command.

 <img class="diagram" src="images/EditRecipeFormSequenceDiagram.png" width="1128"/>

+<div style="page-break-after: always;"></div>
 #### Implementation

 Likewise, the `EditRecipeForm` also inherits from the `RecipeForm` base class and hence supports a similar set of operations